Karmenzind/DijkstraForRoute/README.md

-a dijkstra algorithm with prority queue and heap in matlab and python
+a dijkstra algorithm with priority queue and heap in matlab and python